Where were you when I laid the earth's foundation?

 The nature of measurement is as old as the foundations of this earth, as God told Job in so many words, "Where were you when I sculpted the fabric of timespace?
 When I stretched a measuring line across it?"

 Because of its arbitrary nature, measurement has always had idiosyncracy about it.
 Humans seem to historically speaking, prefer to measure things after their own bodies, as the body itself, measurements based on the hand or arm, were used throughout ancient cultures to represent what later were considered "standard measurements".
-The Cubit of Egypt and the Hebrew Bible [אטה (am-mah′) in Hebrew] [πήχυς (pay′-kus) in Greek] was the distance from the from the elbow to the tip of the of middle finger, The Greeks used the Lick, and this was the distance from the outstretched thumb to the top of the index finger. although alternate variations included to the wrist, or the space between the outstretched pinky and thumb; hang ten dude.
+The Cubit of Egypt and the Hebrew Bible was the distance from the elbow to the tip of the of middle finger, the Greeks used the Lick, and this was the distance from the outstretched thumb to the top of the index finger, although alternate variations included to the wrist, or the space between the outstretched pinky and thumb; hang ten dude.

 The English inch was initially the width of a thumb, the foot (approximately 11 1/42 Inches), you guessed it, the size of an average foot.
-A yard was the size of an "average" man's belt, or girdle.
-The Roman span was about five feet, and this was the length of a Roman soldier's stride (they took doubly sized strides, probably how they seized so much land).
-All of these measurements are based on anthropomorphic phenomena.
+A yard was the size of an average man's belt, or girdle.
+The Roman span was about five feet, and this was the length of a Roman soldier's stride (they took doubly sized strides).
+All of these measurements are derived from anthropomorphic phenomena.